cchitsiang/awesome-stars/topics.md

 - [triggerdotdev/json-infer-types](https://github.com/triggerdotdev/json-infer-types) - Infers the type and format of JSON values
 - [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find, verify, and analyze leaked credentials
-- [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - :zap: Workflow Automation Platform.
 Orchestrate & Schedule code in any language, run anywhere, 500+ plugins.
 Alternative to Zapier, Rundeck, Camunda, Airflow...
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Platform for building AI that can learn and answer questions over federated data.
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - AGI's query engine - Platform for building AI that can learn and answer questions over federated data.
 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.